LEAT-EDGE/qualia/docs/Getting Started.md

 ## Installation Options

-We provide three installation methods, listed from most recommended to simplest:
+We provide four installation methods, listed from most recommended to simplest:

 ### Option 1: Using uv (Recommended for Best Performance)